FAQ's: Your Questions Answered

 F. Manslaughter, DUI Serious Bodily Injury, or Vehicular Homicide Convictions: Minimum 3-year revocation.
 DUI Serious Bodily Injury having prior DUI conviction is same as “B-D” above.

 How do I know if any of the above statues apply to my case?
-Call the law office of Dan Newlin & Partners at (407) 888-8000: Criminal statues, although readily available to the public can often be difficult to fully comprehend.
+Call Dan Newlin Injury Attorneys at 800-257-1822: Criminal statues, although readily available to the public can often be difficult to fully comprehend.
 I highly advise any victim or loved one of a victim to contact an experienced attorney to discuss all aspects of a legal claim before making any major decisions.
 When you call or contact my office, you will speak with an experienced attorney who is readily available, at no charge, to answer any of your questions.
 Only if you have all of the answers can you have enough information to make decisions concerning your case.
 We make it our PRIORITY to ensure that you have all of the information you need.
 Please call or contact us today.